AP-B-AI-ML-Ops/project-Tynie04/README.md

 A Prefect flow scheduled daily at 06:00 that fetches yesterday's hourly solar radiation from the Open Meteo API, runs inference using the latest registered model, and stores predictions alongside Elia actuals in the `monitoring_db` database.
 Predictions are stored in MW (model output in kWh divided by 1000) to match Elia actuals.

+The flow can also be triggered manually from the Prefect UI at http://localhost:4200.
+At least one successful run is required before the Grafana dashboard can display any data.

 ### Monitoring

 A Prefect flow scheduled daily at 02:00 that loads the last 720 hours of predictions with actuals, runs an Evidently regression report (RMSE, MAE, mean error), and stores the results to the `monitoring_metrics` table.
-If RMSE exceeds the configured threshold (`RMSE_THRESHOLD_MW`, default 2000 MW), it automatically triggers the `solar-forecast-training` retraining deployment via the Prefect API.
+If RMSE exceeds the configured threshold, it automatically triggers the `solar-forecast-training` retraining deployment via the Prefect API.
+The threshold is controlled by the `RMSE_THRESHOLD_MW` variable in `.env` (default: 2000 MW).

+The flow can also be triggered manually from the Prefect UI at http://localhost:4200.
+At least one successful run is required before the RMSE/MAE panels in Grafana have data to display.

+### Grafana

-The Grafana dashboard at http://localhost:3000 is provisioned automatically on startup and shows predictions vs actuals, prediction error over time, and RMSE/MAE trends.
+The Grafana dashboard at http://localhost:3000 shows predictions vs actuals, prediction error over time, and RMSE/MAE trends.
+The dashboard was created in Grafana and exported to JSON, which is mounted into the container at startup via the provisioning configuration in `monitoring/grafana/provisioning/`.
+This means the dashboard is always available without any manual import steps.

 ## Dependencies